salah7594/OUAP-4314/Evaluation/Projet/README.rst

     docker-compose down

-Note: the main docker-compose.yml works well with Debian operating systems.
+Note: the main docker-compose.yml works well with Linux distributions.
 With a macos system, use the docker-compose_for_mac.yml file with the following command:

 .. code-block:: bash